 Indicates a complete backup which has been uploaded to remote storage (e.g. Dropbox, Amazon S3, CloudFiles and so on), but it is no longer stored on your server.
 You can fetch the backup archive backup to your server any time (as long as you haven't manually removed the file from the remote storage) in order to restore it, clicking the Manage Remote Files link on the right-hand column.

 Not all remote storage engines support fetching back backup archives.

 A backup attempt which is still running.
 You should not see any such record, unless a backup attempt started while you were loading this page.
-In this case, you should not navigate to the main page!
-Doing so would invalidate the backup and cause it to fail.
+In this case, you should not navigate to the Control Panel page!
+Doing so would invalidate the backup and wreck havoc.
 You have been warned!
 Another reason to see such an entry is a backup attempt which failed with a PHP fatal error, or which was abruptly interrupted (by the user or a PHP error).
-In this case, you can safely delete the entry and get rid of the incomplete backup file as well.
+In this case, you can safely delete the entry and get rid of the backup file as well.

 Indicates the origin of the backup.
 You have the following possibilities:

 Frontend for backups taken with the front-end backup method without logging in to Akeeba Solo / your site or with the alternative CRON script